lc3t35/googlelogin/README.md

 WIP :

-you need to create test/settings and create settings.json
+you need to create test/settings and create settings.json in it
 ```
 {
     "google_clientId" : "your_clientID",